cchurch/api-docs/source/includes/_api_managed_switch.md

 ### HTTP Response

 The response body will be in EEN JSON-RPC format.
-The payload body will return a list of switch objects containing the GUID, state, bridges, and ports keys.
-If request detailed is true then it will contain all information below
+The payload body will return a list of switch objects containing the `'guid'`, `'state'`, `'bridges'` and `'ports'` keys.
+If `'is_detailed=true'`, the response will contain all of the below information

-Each switch object has the following structure:
+Each switch object has the following (detailed) structure:

 Parameter         | Data Type     | Description
 ---------         | ---------     | -----------
-guid              | string        | Globally Unique Identifier of the switch state             | string        | State of the managed switch: <br><br>`'REDY'` - Idle and ready to control <br>`'PROB'` - Probing for the data behind ports like mac/voltage/enabled etc. <br>`'CTRL'` - Busy actively changing settings bridges           | array[string] | List of bridge ESN's this managed switch was found on ports             | integer       | Number of controllable POE ports available on the switch ip                | string        | IP address of managed switch version           | string        | Version information comment           | string        | Comment stored on switch
+guid              | string        | Globally Unique Identifier of the switch state             | string        | State of the managed switch: <br>`'REDY'` - idle and ready to control <br>`'PROB'` - probing for the data behind ports like mac/voltage/enabled etc. <br>`'CTRL'` - busy actively changing settings bridges           | array[string] | List of bridge ESN's this managed switch was found on ports             | integer       | Number of controllable PoE ports available on the switch ip                | string        | IP address of managed switch version           | string        | Version information comment           | string        | Comment stored on switch